Revenue Note for Guidance

 Summary

-This section defines certain terms which are used in this Part for the purpose of identifying income liable to the surcharge under section 440 on the undistributed investment and estate income of close companies and under section 441 on the undistributed investment and estate income of service companies.
+This section defines certain terms which are used in Part 13 for the purpose of identifying income liable to the surcharge under section 440 on the undistributed investment and estate income of close companies and under section 441 on the undistributed investment and estate income and undistributed trading (professional) income of service companies.

 Details